raceee/lanyon/_posts/2020-04-03-World-of-Warcraft-The-Machine-Learning-Approach.md

 We see that with the sampling from the inside of an n-sphere our boss is able to beat not just the cybersocial optimization but a good amount of the raids not participating in the cybersocial optimization.
 Which is good, our goal was to beat the cybersocial players and make an engaging gameplay mechanic for everyone.
 The n-sphere addition completes that goal!

 Algorithm Summary
-Players explore the world to obtain armor and weapons that reflects the theme of the part of the world them obtained it The KMeans enabled boss clusters the players and discovers a concentrated clustering of players (most likely due to some cybersocial optimization) using newly formed attack and defense vectors derived from the new elemental stat line.
+Players explore the world to obtain armor and weapons that reflect the theme of the part of the world they obtained effectively choosing what their elemental stat line looks like.
+The KMeans enabled boss clusters the players and discovers a concentrated clustering of players (most likely due to some cybersocial optimization) using newly formed attack and defense vectors derived from the new elemental stat line.
 The boss then samples a point within the n-sphere centered at the centroid of the most concentrated cluster and makes that point its new attack and defense vectors.

 [Jekyll](http://jekyllrb.com)